sc0tt5/nx-tour-of-heroes/README.md

 ## Development server

-Run `ng serve nx-demo` for a dev server.
+Run `ng serve api` to run the API server.
+Then run `ng serve --open` for the dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding